 Her range as a playwright is also considerable.
 Diamond Dog, a nine-actor, one-canine Cockney caper, premiered in 2007 as a collaboration between Panties Productions (Cornish was a founding mother) and RibbitrePublic.
 The “gothic thriller,” Thrubwell’s Pies, premiered at Teatro La Quindicana in 2008 (dir Jeff Haslam).
 It combines mythology, a little sorcery--and baking.
 Little Elephants, which examines the fraught family dynamics of an eccentric English mother and her two very different daughters, premiered at Shadow Theatre in 2012, and won a Sterling Award for Outstanding New Play.
 Her latest work, Category E, was commissioned by the female collective, The Maggie Tree, and premiered in April 2015.
 This “black comedy” takes place in an animal testing facility, with three female subjects for the tests.
 It won five 2015 Sterling Awards: best New Play, Independent Production, Supporting Actress (Jenna Dykes-Busby), Lighting (T. Erin Gruber), and Multimedia Design (ShowStages Collective).
 It is published by Playwrights Canada Press (www.playwrightscanada.com).

 In 2018, she was invited to participate in "The Lab", a play development program for large stages at the Citadel Theatre.
-She is adapting The Garneau Block, a novel set in Edmonton by Todd Babiak.
+For the Citadel she adapted The Garneau Block, a comedic novel by Todd Babiak set in Edmonton; it opened September, 2021, after a delay of over a year when the Covid-19 pandemic closed theatres across Canada.
+The play envisages how a disparate community fractures after a traumatic event, and then comes together to rebuild.

 Source: Liz Nicholls, Edmonton Journal 9 April 2015.